fclaerho/ansible-role-syskit/README.md

 ### Synopsis

+Syskit — System integration kit.
-System integration kit — deploy your services and applications then use syskit to configure system specific concerns such as users, service manifest, logging, firewalling and so on.
+Deploy your services and applications then use syskit to configure system specific concerns such as users, service manifests, logging, proxying, firewalling and so on.

 ### Usage